-Hurricane Matthew churns toward Jamaica, Haiti
+Hurricane Matthew heads toward Jamaica, Haiti

 "Many land areas are at least threatened by the system," the National Hurricane Center's Knabb said.
 "Hurricane hunters are going to be flying in and out of Matthew for days to come."

-Matthew expected to remain powerful hurricane
+Expected to stay powerful

-Matthew is a Category 4 hurricane, with maximum sustained winds at 155 mph (250 kilometers per hour) and gusting to 190 mph (305 kilometers per hour).
+Matthew is a Category 4 hurricane, with maximum sustained winds at 150 mph (241 kilometers per hour) with higher gusts.
+Matthew was located about 360 miles south-southwest of Port-au-Prince, Haiti, and 385 miles southeast of Kingston at 8 p.m.
+Saturday.

 It briefly strengthened late Friday into a Category 5 storm, becoming the strongest hurricane in the Atlantic Ocean since Felix in 2007, the National Weather Service said.